instructure/canvas-lms/doc/api/migration_selection_placement.md

 user can click the **Find Course** button.
 When clicked, Canvas initiates an LTI launch to the tool and indicates that a deep linking selection request is happening.
-The tool can then present the user with a UI (specifcally an iframe in a modal) to select and/or create common cartridge files and return a file download url to Canvas.
+The tool can then present the user with a UI (specifically an iframe in a modal) to select and/or create common cartridge files and return a file download url to Canvas.
 The user then has the option to select all of the content or select just some.
 When the **Import** button is clicked, Canvas downloads the file from the url, and initiates a course import process using